 Durability and slip-resistance.

-The BalanceFrom EVA foam interlocking tiles has durability and slip-resistance in spades, making it the very best foam flooring for home gyms you can buy right now.
+The BalanceFrom EVA foam interlocking tiles have durability and slip-resistance in spades, making it the very best foam flooring for home gyms you can buy right now.

 Not only does this ensure the tiles won’t move on the ground when you’re working out, but your sneakers will grip the surface much better, creating extra safety.

 Also, I love that neighbors won’t be hammering on your door, complaining about the noise from you dropping your barbell in your deadlifts.
-Some customers rave how sound-proof they are, and they actually use them as sound-proofing for music studios and for gaming.
+Some customers rave about how sound-proof they are, and they actually use them as soundproofing for music studios and for gaming.

 Note that if you’re a powerlifter and are expecting to drop your bar, just be aware that such soft flooring can take some getting used to.
 They can create a slightly uneven footing, so you might be better off with a more rigid material, such as a horse stall mat (see below for an option on this).